seblj/blame.nvim/README.md

 The following commands are used:

-- `ToggleBlame [mode]` - Toggle the blame window or virtual text.
+- `BlameToggle [mode]` - Toggle the blame window or virtual text.
 If no mode is provided it opens the `window` type

 There are two builtin modes: